From the 1940s the arts became a pivotal device for social criticism and activism.

 The feminist movement sought to give women the same opportunities as men.
 Among its leading artists was Jacqueline Fahey.
 In her painting ‘Christine in the pantry’ (1973) she depicted a young woman surrounded by kitchen clutter as a critique of the social isolation of suburban life.
 Robyn Kahukiwa’s work examined Māori women’s subservience to men.
 Her 1990 painting ‘Tihe mauri ora’ called on Māori women to combat patriarchy and colonisation.
 Meanwhile, plays like Renee’s Wednesday to come (1984) and Fiona Samuel’s The wedding party (1988) provided feminist critiques and insights into modern life.

 Pat Hanly was a leader in the anti-nuclear movement.
 His painting ‘The great fire’ (1960) depicted the destructive 1666 London event, but was also a metaphor for the nuclear threat.
-Another painting, ‘Outrage’ (1986), was a condemnation of the 1986 bombing of the Greenpeace ship the Rainbow Warrior in Auckland Harbour by French secret-service agents.
+Another painting, ‘Outrage’ (1986), was a condemnation of the 1985 bombing of the Greenpeace ship Rainbow Warrior in Auckland Harbour by French secret-service agents.

 Temporary art has been another avenue for artistic social engagement.
 A vibrant example was the 1978 installation ‘Vacant lot of cabbages’ by Barry Thomas.
-Using the site of a demolished Wellington theatre, Thomas planted 180 cabbage seedlings, which spelt out the word ‘cabbage’.
-He was protesting the lack of a central city park and challenged Wellingtonians to make the site their own.
+On the site of a demolished Wellington theatre, Thomas planted 180 cabbage seedlings, which spelt out the word ‘cabbage’.
+He was protesting against the lack of a central city park and challenged Wellingtonians to make the site their own.
 His call captured the public imagination and the site filled with all sorts of objects.
 For several months the urban garden became a place for gatherings and events.
 The installation culminated in a week-long arts festival, The Last Roxy Show, which included poetry readings, performance and the distribution of free coleslaw.
 A shopping arcade was later built on the site.